-The Blues Guitar, Rev Gary Davis Gospel Style
+The Blues Guitar, How to play Rev Gary Davis Gospel Style

 Even within the generic term ‘ragtime’ guitar, there are other categories, like piano style ragtime finger picking and of course ragtime blues guitar.